SeanKilleen/seankilleen.github.io/_posts/2019-10-09-better-technical-interviews-part-5-common-questions.md

 ### What are some differences between mediocre and great teams?
 What are some things that great teams do?

 * **Why I ask this question:** I want to ensure that someone thinks about their place within a team, no matter what role they'll be taking on.
 Collaboration and teamwork is a big part of what we do.
 I especially tend to ask this question if the resume or any initial conversations give me the impression they might consider themselves a "lone wolf" developer.
-* **What sorts of answers do I look for:**

-### "Tell me about a recent win you've had.
-Could be work-related, but doesn't have to be."

-* **When I ask this question:**
-* **Why I ask this question:**
-* **What sorts of answers do I look for:**
+I want a team member who has opinions on how to improve the overall team / system.
+* **What sorts of answers do I look for:** Answers around collaboration and communication are the two big umbrella topics that I tend to hope for in answers.
+I love hearing about collective ownership, respect, vulnerability, and learning from each other.
+I also love hearing about psychological safety and a focus on delivering value.
+There are a number of potentially good answers to this question.

 ### Do you know what SOLID principles are?
 If so, do you have opinions on where they're useful / not useful?